Version control

 a repository – a

-place where Git can store versions of our files:
+directory where Git can track changes to our files:

 OUTPUT